ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
 The first line inside the function is the same line to read the `frame_time` value.
-For the every bullet from the player, if the bullet is out of bound from the scene, then remove that bullet from the screen; otherwise, we will move the bullet one unit up to the y-axis with the custom set speed for the player's bullet.
+For the every bullet from the player, if the bullet is out of bound from the scene, then remove that bullet from the screen.
+Otherwise, we will move the bullet one unit up to the Y-axis with the custom set speed for the player's bullet.
 As you read the code, it is very similar to movement for player and enemy.
 Let's switch our intention to `Enemy` since I have added some complexity to bullet fire rate.

 ### Enemy Fire Server System